 Ms. Yuen Wing Yan, Winnie (袁頴欣) ("Ms. Yuen") has been appointed as the company secretary of the Company since 1 February 2018 and is responsible for the company secretary services of the Group.
 Ms. Yuen is currently a director of the corporate services division of Tricor Services Limited ("Tricor"), which is a global professional provider of integrated business, corporate and investor services.
-Ms. Yuen has over 25 year of experience in corporate services and has provided professional corporate services for listed companies in Hong Kong and multi-national companies, private companies and offshore companies.
+Ms. Yuen has over 26 year of experience in corporate services and has provided professional corporate services for listed companies in Hong Kong and multi-national companies, private companies and offshore companies.
 Ms. Yuen graduated from Lingnan College (currently known as Lingnan University).
-Ms. Yuen is a Chartered Secretary and a fellow of both of The Hong Kong Institute of Chartered Secretaries and Administrators in the United Kingdom.
+Ms. Yuen is a Chartered Secretary and a fellow of both of The Hong Kong Chartered Governance Institute (the "HKCGI") formerly known as the Hong Kong Institute of Chartered Secretaries (the "HKICS") and the Chartered Governance Institute UK & Ireland formerly known as the Institute of Chartered Secretaries in the United Kingdom.